-Once the hearing test is done, the results will appear on an audiogram.
+Once the audiometry test is done, the results will appear on an audiogram.
 Don't worry if the findings do not immediately mean anything to you; we will be interpreting the results for you.

 Each ear represents a different line on the graph.
 If the graphs or lines look different, the hearing loss is asymmetric.
 This is more uncommon and indicates that the causes of each ear's loss are distinct, and therefore have to be treated differently.

 Symmetrical hearing loss is more common to hearing loss associated with age.
 It means the hearing loss in both ears is similar.
 If both lines or graphs appear the same, you are experiencing a symmetrical loss of hearing.

 The pitch of a sound is measured in frequency.
 It flows from low to high frequencies, from left to right.
 Decibels are the unit used to measure the loudness of sound.
 On the left side, the decibel loss is expressed vertically on your audiogram.
 As the number increases, so does the loss of hearing.